develooper1994/NimNotebook/README.md

 Some Notes:

-- Nim Notebook works with `nim secret` as the REPL, however we plan on adding `inim` as another option in the near future.
+- Currently, Nim Notebook works with `nim secret` as the REPL, however we plan on implementing an entirely different system in the near future. `nim secret` does not allow access to FFI among other things.
 - The code cells share the same state- so declaring procedures, types, and variables in a cell will be available to the following cells.

 ## *** Currently In Development ***